-Study of a foreign language through at least the 102 level is required for graduation under the 2003 and subsequent catalogs.
+Study of a foreign language through at least the 102 level is a graduation requirement in the College of Arts and Sciences.

 The course provides a complete review of German grammar.
 In addition, reading texts are discussed in German.
 Fifteen to twenty minutes in each meeting are reserved for conversation about any topic that comes up.
 This prepares students for the next higher course, Conversation and Composition.
 Students who have had two or more years of high school German should normally enroll in this course.

 German Conversation and Composition I (50:470:305)